joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/02/world/europe/macron-radical-islam-france.html?searchResultPosition=3

 **Trump Infected: What Do We Know and Don’t We Know**\
-`The president has tested positive for the coronavirus and is quarantined at the White House for the time being.
+`The president has tested positive for the coronavirus and is isolated at the White House for the time being.
 Aides said he has “mild symptoms” but much remains unknown.`\
 https://nytimes.com/2020/10/02/us/politics/trump-infected-what-we-know.html?searchResultPosition=4

 **Will the Trumps Get Experimental Treatments for Covid-19?**\